Frequently Asked Questions

 Q: When can my son join Cub Scouting?

 A: Anytime!
 Pack 145 meets for official den and pack meetings during the school year.
-The New River District offers recruitment nights at local schools.
+The New River District trys to offer recruitment nights in the community.
 Then, a Pack event is held once a month during the summer to stay in touch and invite interested friends.
 Contact a Pack leader via our Contact Us link or in person at any meeting listed on our Pack Calendar.
 A Youth Application will be provided to you for completion then the fun begins!
 If a scout joins before May 1st, he is eligible for all the summer camps opportunities.

 A: The Cub Scouting program is open to boys in grades 2 through 5.
 1st grader = Tiger; 2nd grader = Wolf; 3rd grader = Bear; 4th/5th grader = Webelos.
 Kindergarteners can join to become Tigers in April to be eligible for summer camps.